geckogecko/storj-location-parser/README.md

 INFLUXDB_ADMIN = "root"
 INFLUXDB_PASSWORD = "root"
 ```
+4. set debug level of the storj-daemon to 3

-4. Create a database with the name of ```INFLUXDB_DATABASE``` in influxdb with:
+5. Create a database with the name of ```INFLUXDB_DATABASE``` in influxdb with:
 ```
 influx
 CREATE DATABASE renter_monitoring
 ```

-5. Create the same datasource in grafana
+6. Create the same datasource in grafana
-6. Import the grafana dashboard from: https://grafana.com/dashboards/2699
+7. Import the grafana dashboard from: https://grafana.com/dashboards/2699
-7. Run the script with:
+8. Run the script with:
 ``` python storj-location-parser.py ```